Article

 Typically, Python libraries have two classes.
 The standard Python library is a collection of modules with the Python interpreter.
 These modules provide vast functionalities, from basic data types to complex algorithms.

-On the other hand, third-party Python libraries are not included with the interpreter but can be downloaded and installed separately.
-These libraries provide additional functionality not found in the standard library.
+On the other hand, third-party Python libraries aren’t included with the interpreter but can be downloaded and installed separately.
+These libraries provide additional functionality not found in the standard library and are often available on GitHub.

-Next, we’ll review some of our top picks for the best Python libraries in 2023.
+Next, we’ll review some of our top picks for the best Python libraries in 2024, focusing on their applications in machine learning, data analysis, and software development.

 Basic libraries for data science